ChrisFrye/CDM2016/FairUse.md

 ###Effect of Use

 The effect of using the movie’s audio for a potential market does not affect the artist’s song.
-The artist distributed this song on a CD free to any student at the university of Pittsburgh and has released his mixtape on the website Sound Cloud.
-Sound cloud is a free music site that allows artist to release songs on their own and allow users to download free of charge.
+The movie has been avaliable for many years before this mixtape has come out and has become a classic movie to Adam Sandler fans.
+The creation of this song was created this year, which allows any user to watch the movie before listening to the song.
+The artist distributed this song on a CD free to any student at the University of Pittsburgh in the past month and has released his mixtape on the website Sound Cloud.
+If anything, the song will cause interest to the user to purchase/watch the movie and watch to further understand the use in the song.
+The song pays homage to *Billy Madison* and the artist does not have the intent of taking any money from the song.